vedph/pythia-shell/README.md

 2. `npm run build-lib`;
 3. if you changed anything, run `npm run xi18n` to extract the messages and merge them with the existing translations if any;
 4. update version in `env.js` (and in Docker compose scripts) and `ng build --configuration production`;
+5. if you want to create the image for the non-localized version, update [Dockerfile](Dockerfile) accordingly;
-5. `docker build . -t vedph2020/pythia-shell:1.0.7 -t vedph2020/pythia-shell:latest` (replace with the current version).
+6. `docker build . -t vedph2020/pythia-shell:1.0.7 -t vedph2020/pythia-shell:latest` (replace with the current version).
 For the Italian version use `docker build . -t vedph2020/pythia-shell:1.0.7-it`.

 ## Breakpoints